arangodb/docs/3.6/architecture-replication.md

 ### Replication lag

-As decribed above, write operations are applied first in the _master_, and then applied in the _slaves_.
+As described above, write operations are applied first in the _master_, and then applied in the _slaves_.

 For example, let's assume a write operation is executed in the _master_